 Proud Sponsor of the Kahunaverse Cup

-The Ontario Provincial Football League (OPFL) has announced its newest member at the Premier division for the 2020 season as part of the league’s commitment to growing amateur football in Ontario.
-The Toronto Junior Argonauts have joined the growing list of teams competing in the OPFL.
+The Ontario Provincial Football League (OPFL) has welcomes the Scarborough Thunder (Scarborough Minor Football) and the Brantford Bisons (Bisons Football – Brant & District Football Club) as its newest members at the Premier division for the 2020 season as part of the league’s commitment to growing amateur football in Ontario.
+Both new centers will have teams competing at the Bantam, Junior and Varsity levels.

-“We are thrilled to continue the expansion process with the Toronto Junior Argonauts, and will continue to work closely with other organizations that have reached out to ensure they are able to secure a suitable home for their players.” said OPFL President Terry Barkley.
+“We are thrilled to continue the expansion process with the Bisons and Thunder, and will continue to work closely with other organizations that have reached out to ensure they are able to secure a suitable home for their players.” said OPFL President Terry Barkley.
 On the importance to have representation in the various geographical areas, Barkley says "It’s great when you see an opportunity for local kids to discover the game, to develop their skills and have that stepping stone when they're ready to move on to the next level."

-“I continue to be impressed with the organizations and excited about the direction of the OPFL” said OPFL Vice-President Peter Wilkie.
-“We all look forward to partnering with like-minded football groups committed to developing the sport.”
+The OPFL Founders and Executive Council continues to be impressed with the organizations and excited about the direction of the OPFL..
+“We all look forward to partnering with like-minded football groups committed to developing the sport.” says OPFL Vice-President Peter Wilkie.